natyusha/ShokoRelay.bundle/README.md

 **Usage:**
 - Run in a terminal `force-metadata.py` to remove empty collections, rename negative seasons and normalise sort titles.
-- Append the argument 'full' `force-metadata.py full` if you want to do the time consuming full metadata clean up.
+- Append the argument "full" `force-metadata.py full` if you want to do the time consuming full metadata clean up.

+> :warning: **Important**
+> In "full" mode you must wait until the Plex activity queue is fully completed before advancing to the next step (with the enter key) or this will not function correctly.
+> - You can tell if Plex is done by looking at the library in the desktop/web client or checking the logs in your "PMS Plugin Logs" folder for activity.
+> - This may take a significant amount of time to complete with a large library so it is recommended to run the first step overnight.

 **Behaviour:**
 - This script will ignore locked fields/posters assuming that the user wants to keep them intact.